-TRAUMA RECOVERY: Trauma affects many individuals, and is often an underlying factor in recovery.
+TRAUMA RECOVERY: Trauma affects many individuals and is often an underlying factor in recovery.
 Trauma can fall on a spectrum from daily events to life-threatening events.
 In any situation on this spectrum, it is important to work through and manage the trauma in a safe and nurturing environment.
 This group provides education and processing of issues related to trauma.

-1C1a-b.
-Expectations of Persons Served
+1C1a-b; i.
+Expectations of Persons Served/Stakeholders

 It is the intention that the aforementioned services within Manna Treatment are provided with care, clinical accuracy and excellence, and with the client's best needs in mind.
-In order to assure that Manna is providing such service, we request feedback from clients on a quarterly basis (e.g., individuals served, families of those served, others in the community making referrals).
-These feedback forms are sent to the clients with their email updates.
+To assure that Manna is providing such service, we request feedback from clients on an ongoing basis via our website, email blasts, and lobby (e.g., individuals served, families of those served, others in the community making referrals).

 In this age of health care reform and increased use of contracts with health maintenance organizations (HMOs), preferred provider organizations (PPOs), and other insurance groups, the demand for behavior health care providers continues to increase.
 This phenomenon, largely driven by behavioral health "carve outs," has created a competitive clinical market, resulting in client service and experience by the client and family being a critical factor.
-From this perspective, the client identified as payor is self-payor, Medicare, Medicaid, and managed care companies.
-They clearly drive the large percentage of referrals within the behavioral health industry.
+From this perspective, the client identified as "payor" is self-payor, Medicare, Medicaid, and private managed care companies.
+At Manna, 98% of our client base depends on utilizing insurance to obtain our services.
+However, we find that even with insurance, many of our clients cannot even afford their deductibles or copays, so we also provide scholarship opportunities for these clients.

-Eating Disorder Treatment options are limited, at best, in the metro Atlanta area.
-Since our initial CARF application, several new treatment options for eating disorder treatment has entered into the Atlanta area.
+Eating Disorder Treatment PHP-IOP are our flagship programs.
+Since our initial CARF application, several new treatment options for eating disorder treatment have entered into the Atlanta area, and some have closed their doors due to an over-abundance of treatment centers.
 However, most of the treatment programs that provide the same levels of care as Manna are in the upper part of the perimeter, near many of the hospitals.
 These are typically 20-25 miles from Manna Treatment.
 Hence, Manna is the only treatment program that serves eating disorders and trauma outside of the "perimeter area" and is in the largest county in Atlanta, Gwinnett County.
-Future plans for Manna include establishing more satellites in the periphery of Atlanta, reaching where many clients live, versus making clients travel up to 2 hours one way for clinical services.
+Ongoing hopes for expansion include establishing at least one satellite on the south side of Atlanta and possibly a residential treatment program that is dedicated to women with eating disorders and/or trauma.

 This makes Manna Treatment a diverse, outside-the-box treatment program and provides financial opportunities for Manna as well as better treatment options for clients we serve.
-Manna Treatment has also identified and secured payers for these much needed services during the past 3 years.
-These include Medicaid and its subsidiaries (Peach State Health Plan, WellCare, Amerigroup, Cenpatico, CareSource, Ambetter) and Medicare.
+Manna Treatment has also identified and secured payers for these much-needed services during the past 3 years.
+These include Medicaid and its subsidiaries (Peach State Health Plan, Cenpatico, CareSource, Ambetter) and Medicare.
 Based on Manna's intention to create needed programs outside of the greater Atlanta area, these sources of funding are crucial in helping to sustain these future programs.
 Compliance with the Commission on Rehabilitation Services (CARF) is the first step in Manna Treatment Center's ability to expand to these payers.